For the Mothers & Families

 All of my work with mothers and families is grounded in Held Within Capacity — a trauma-informed, nervous-system-aware framework that centres:

-safety before change
+safety before meaning-making

 choice and consent